Here is the latest update from Anne-Marie:

 The groups are working well; and everyone who comes to the hall interacts with other class pupils and staff.
-Here are some action shots of a recent session!

 I am looking to work alongside Caroline Essame, OT to be able to offer some 1-1 time with pupils not on the MOVE programme but who could benefit from some physical , sensory movement.